hbctraining/scRNA-seq_online/activities/day1_polls.md

     - i. **Bulk RNA-seq**
     - i. scRNA-seq

-1. **Choose the most appropriate approach.** You would like to determine differentially expressed genes between 2 conditions in heterogenous tissue; but, your budget can only accommodate either one scRNA-seq sample/condition or multiple bulk RNA-seq samples/condition.
+1. **Choose the most appropriate approach.** You would like to determine differentially expressed genes between 2 conditions in heterogenous tissue; but, your budget can only handle either 1 scRNA-seq sample/condition or multiple bulk RNA-seq samples/condition.
     - i. **Bulk RNA-seq**
     - i. scRNA-seq

 ### Raw data to count matrix

-1. Which of the following statements is **NOT TRUE** about the 3' end sequencing protocols for single cell RNA-seq"
+1. Which of the following statements is **NOT TRUE** about the 3' end sequencing protocols for single cell RNA-seq"?
     - Cheaper per cell cost
     - Larger number of cells sequenced allow for better identity of cell populations
     - **Ideal for detection of isoform-level differences in expression**